MVKarthikReddy/MyPhone/README.md

 3. Commit your changes: `git commit -m "Add feature XYZ"`.
 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Create a pull request explaining your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Customize this README according to your project's specific details.
-Update placeholders like `your-username`, SMS command keywords, and any other relevant information.
-Ensure that you provide clear instructions for users to understand how to utilize the app effectively.
-Happy development!